mention-me/magento2-integration/README.md

     php bin/magento cache:flush
 ```

 After completing the above steps for Composer or manual installation the MentionMe module will be installed ready for configuration.

 Please note, if you are
 running PHP OPcache on your server and have configured it not to clear automatically then you will need to clear the OPcache in order for the new module to become
 available after the above steps.

-Configuring the Module
+Enbaling the integrations
 ----------------------

+The plugin is compatible with the latest versions of the Magento platform: 2.1.18, 2.2.9, 2.3.x

+Once you’ve installed the plugin:
+- Navigate to Stores > Configuration > locate and select the plugin “Mention Me”
+- Add the Merchant Partner Code in the General configuration section to put the integrations into effect.
+The integrations are enabled in the demo environment by default.

 The module's configuration can be found in the Magento admin panel under Stores > Configuration > MentionMe.